SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

    -- For a specific database
    GRANT SUPERUSER ON DATABASE my_database TO new_role;

-Creating a new role for a group of users
+Creating a New Role for a Group of Users
 --------------------------------------------
+The following example shows how to create a new role for a group of users:

 .. code-block:: postgres